computer-geek64/article-engagement-predictor/README.md

 * Final output: Engagement metric (calculated through a weighted sum of the number of comments and the magnitude of the sentiment that the article is forecasted to receive)

 # Data
 Two CSV files from Kaggle, articles.csv and comments.csv.
-These are linked by link IDs which correspond to the info about articles and the individual comments corresponding to each comment.
+These are linked through unique IDs which correspond to the info about articles and the individual comments corresponding to each comment.
 * Article columns - newsdesk, section, subsection, material, headline, abstract, keyword, word count, publish date, number comments, link ID
 * Comment columns - comment ID, status, user ID, flagged, trusted, comment body, link ID